-Level Policy document Effective date Property Law of the PRC October 1, 2007 Land Administration Law of the PRC August 28, 2004 Regulations on the Implementation of the Land Administration Law of the PRC (Decree No.256 of the State Council) December 27, 1998 ant Regulations on the Acquisition of Houses on State-owned Land and Compensation (Decree No.590 of the State Council) January 21, 2011 /ernm Measures for the Acquisition and Appraisal of Houses on State-owned Land (HC [2011] No.77) June 7, 2011 tral gov Decision of the State Council on Deepening the Reform and Rigidly Enforcing Land Administration (SC [2004] No.28) October 21, 2004 State and central government Guidelines on Improving Compensation and Resettlement Systems for Land Acquisition (MLR [2004] No.238) November 3, 2004 te ar Circular of the State Council on Intensifying Land Control (SC [2006] No.31) August 31, 2006 Sta Notice of the Ministry of Land and Resources on Formulating Uniform Annual Output Value Standards and Location-based Integrated Land Prices (MLR [2005] No.114) July 23, 2005 Notice of the General Office of the State Council on Forwarding the Guidelines of the Ministry of Labor and Social Security on Doing a Good Job in the Employment Training and Social Security of Land-expropriated Farmers (SCGO [2006] No.29) April 10, 2006
+Level Policy document Effective date Property Law of the PRC October 1, 2007 Land Administration Law of the PRC August 28, 2004 Regulations on the Implementation of the Land Administration Law of the PRC (Decree No.256 of the State Council) December 27, 1998 t Regulations on the Acquisition of Houses on State-owned Land and Compensation (Decree No.590 of the State Council) January 21, 2011 rnmei Measures for the Acquisition and Appraisal of Houses on State-owned Land (HC [2011] No.77) June 7, 2011 gove Decision of the State Council on Deepening the Reform and Rigidly Enforcing Land Administration (SC [2004] No.28) October 21, 2004 entral Guidelines on Improving Compensation and Resettlement Systems for Land Acquisition (MLR [2004] No.238) November 3, 2004 and ce Circular of the State Council on Intensifying Land Control (SC [2006] No.31) August 31, 2006 State and central government Notice of the Ministry of Land and Resources on Formulating Uniform Annual Output Value Standards and Location-based Integrated Land Prices (MLR [2005] No.114) July 23, 2005 Notice of the General Office of the State Council on Forwarding the Guidelines of the Ministry of Labor and Social Security on Doing a Good Job in the Employment Training and Social Security of Land-expropriated Farmers (SCGO [2006] No.29) April 10, 2006 Measures on Public Announcement of Land Acquisition (Decree No.10 of the Ministry of Land and Resources) January 1, 2002 Circular of the Department of General Affairs of Gansu Provincial People's Government on Further Strengthening Administration of Demolishing and Protecting the Legal Rights of the Affected (Gansu Government Office No 115 [2010]) June 1.
+2010 Circular of the Issuance of Standards of Integrated Land Value of Compensation Area of Land Acquisition of Gansu Province and the Uniform Annual Output Value for Land Acquisition Compensation of Gansu Province (Gansu Government No 88 [2009]) November 2, 2009 Gansu Circular on Management Method of Allocation and Use of Land Compensation Fees of the Acquired Farmer Collectively Owned Land of Gansu Province (Gansu Government No 41 [2006]) 0 A Regulation on Land Acquisition Compensation Disputes in Gansu Province Apr.
+15, 2006 Gansu Provincial Provisions on Regulations on the Acquisition of Houses on State-owned Land and Compensation Jan.1, 2013 Circular on Management Method of Allocation and Use of Land Compensation Fees of the Acquired Farmer Collectively Owned Land of Gansu Province Standards of Integrated Land Value of Compensation Area of Land Acquisition of Gansu Province and the Uniform Annual Output Value for Land Acquisition Compensation of Gansu Nov.19,2009